Leonel Sánchez: Career

 He played at left midfield for over 20 years between 1953 and 1973.
 17 of those 20 years were for Universidad de Chile, where he was the icon of the Ballet Azul (Blue Ballet), a team that won 6 national championships between 1959 and 1969.

+Constituted on 10 February 1960, Sánchez was a leadership member of the Unión de Jugadores Profesionales (Union of Professional Football Players) in Chile.

 Four of his 24 international goals were at the 1962 World Cup on home soil, where he was the top scorer along with five other players as Chile finished the tournament in third place.
 In that World Cup he is also remembered for his disputes with several Italian players in the infamous Chile – Italy match in the first round: he knocked out the Italian player Mario David with a punch in an altercation after being fouled, and was subsequently kicked in the head by David a few minutes later, resulting in the Italian defender's sending off.
 Sánchez later also broke Humberto Maschio's nose with a left hook; Chile won the match 2–0.
 Because of his role in the match, later dubbed the "Battle of Santiago", in 2007, The Times placed Sánchez at number 6 in their list of the 50 hardest footballers in history.

-Sánchez remained at Universidad de Chile, although he received numerous offers from well known European clubs such as Real Madrid, Juventus and A.C.
-Milan.
+Sánchez remained at Universidad de Chile, although he received numerous offers from well known European clubs such as Real Madrid, Juventus and AC Milan.
+However, he played on loan for AC Milan, previous to a possible signing, in the Torneo Città di Milano (Milan City Tournament) in June 1963 against both Inter Milan and Santos, where they became champions.
+He coincided with Mario David, with whom he had quarreled a year before in the Battle of Santiago.
 In 1969, after a contract rule was settled, Universidad de Chile was forced to sell him.
-He finished his career playing for different Chilean clubs such as Colo-Colo, Palestino and Ferroviarios.
+He finished his career playing for Chilean clubs Colo-Colo, Palestino and Ferroviarios.